-According to a 2016 study published by UCLA's Williams Institute, more than 1 in 4 LGBT adults experienced a time in the last year when they did not have enough money for the food they or their families needed.
+According to a 2016 study published by UCLA's Williams Institute, more than 1 in 4 LGBTQ adults experienced a time in the last year when they did not have enough money for the food they or their families needed.
 FIND Food Bank states that food insecurity is a reality for 1 in 6 people living in Coachella Valley.
 These statistics highlight the importance of The Center's Food Bank program.

 The Community Food Bank @ The Center is a flagship initiative that provides nutritional assistance for those in need.
 The food bank provides food assistance to all qualified individuals without discrimination on the basis of race, color, sex, sexual orientation, gender identity/expression, age, religion, political persuasion, national origin, disability, and/or covered veteran status.
 That said, a majority of food bank clients are single seniors who are living alone.